-When I started planning my first venture capital fund, I really had a difficult time explaining to LPs how I was going to create a venture capital fund which invests in contract manufacturing.
+When I first started planning Forward Capital Fund, I really had a difficult time explaining to LPs (Limited Partners) how I was going to create a venture capital fund which invests in automated contract manufacturing.
 I really didn’t know what to call my unique brand of investing.
+Manufacturing is typically generational, siloed, insulated and private such that it is difficult for people on the outside to understand how it works.
+Modern machinery and robotics are helping to spur the change in manufacturing.

 If a robotics startup gets to revenue and profitability, they have their choice of venture capital funds or private equity funds to choose from but when they are just starting out it is not as easy.